Now that you have decided who you want to marry the next question is probably where!

-Secondly, you are invited to prove a ‘qualifying connection’ with the parish church which you have chosen.
-This can be if you were:
+Firstly, you may be able to show you have a ‘qualifying connection’ with us.
+This can be if you have:

 Here are some of the most frequently asked questions (in no particular order) to help you on your way with the rest of the preparations:

 ¨ What if one of us is divorced?

 It is possible to be married in church if you have been divorced, but you will need to speak to the vicar for more information.

 ¨ How long will the service be?